 Translate Flemish heat plan into municipal heat policy plan

 To concretize the European objectives, the Flemish government will update the heat plan in early 2022.
 This will provide the broader framework for making the transition to fossil-free heating.
 It is expected that municipalities will probably have to draw up a heat policy plan or heat transition plan by 2025.
 This plan will make concrete how the transition will be made from gas and fuel oil heating to non-fossil heating.
-We are talking about heat pumps, solar boilers and the use of residual heat from industry or incinerators, but equally small-scale low-temperature ambient heat from watercourses, sewers or data centers.
+We are then talking about heat pumps, solar boilers and the use of residual heat from industry or incinerators, but equally small-scale low-temperature ambient heat from watercourses, sewers or data centers.

 While the inspiration map is a neutral, objectively calculated map, the heat policy plan - based on local opportunities - does make concrete choices: in which district does the local government take which initiatives?
 What is the focus and based on which objectives?